Q. Does Parliament have an Environmental Policy?

 Q. What steps has the Estate taken to reduce its mains water consumption?

 A. Parliament has installed meter loggers on all of the mains water supplies to the Estate enabling identification of exceptional patterns of use and leaks.
-Half of all water used on the Estate is abstracted from a borehole underneath Portcullis House which is used to cool and heat incoming air ventilation and for flushing toilets.
-An audit was also undertaken in conjunction with Thames Water into water usage at the Palace.
+Approximately half of all water used on the Estate is abstracted from a borehole underneath Portcullis House which is used to cool or heat incoming air ventilation and for flushing toilets.

 Q. How does the House select its energy provider?